top of page

 The photograph that inspired a book

-Growing up in the 1950s, part of a close-knit Portuguese family in the South American colony of British Guiana, I often thought about the little boy in that photo in my father's album.
-I lingered over his round face and serious gaze as he faced the camera, and the attentive look of the woman crouched near him with the boyish haircut, his mother Ena.
+Growing up in the 1950s, part of a tightly woven Portuguese family who had migrated generations earlier to South America, I often thought about the little boy in that photo in my father's album.
+I lingered over his round face and serious gaze as he faced the camera, and the fervent look of the woman with the boyish haircut crouched near him, his mother Ena.

 The answers emerge gradually in this luminous, compelling memoir that explores the aftermath of loss and the true meaning of home.